-Goals or objectives can be indicate that you are motivated and will work hard to get ahead, but they can also be viewed negatively by prospective employers.
+Goals or objectives can indicate that you are motivated and will work hard to get ahead, but they can also be viewed negatively by prospective employers.
 It is an expensive and time-consuming task to recruit and train new staff, and employers are usually looking for employees who will stay in the job for at least a couple of years.
-If your goal does not directly relate to staying in that vocation and therefore show your commitment to the job then you are likely to be set aside for another candidate who suggests they want to stay in the job for a long time.
+If your goal does not directly relate to staying in that vocation and therefore showing your commitment to the job then you are likely to be set aside for another candidate who suggests they want to stay in the job for a long time.

 So only mention your goals or objectives if they directly relate to the skills required for that job.

 Your cover letter and CV are the only information that the recruiter has about you, so it is very important to get it right so that your application is picked up and not just binned straight away.
 Make sure that it is well written throughout with no spelling or grammatical errors.
 Incorporate testimonials effectively and ensure that every part of your application relates directly to the job at hand.
-If it’s irrelevant experience, then delete it as you don’t want the employer reading that instead of the important parts three lines later!
+If it’s an irrelevant experience, then delete it as you don’t want the employer reading that instead of the important parts three lines later!